sarahdolan1/PeopleCounterShared/README.md

 * We are currently adding functions to code so there are constant changes in this Git.

 ## How To Use:
-for use run : python new_main.py -p mobilenet_ssd\MobileNetSSD_deploy.prototxt -m mobilenet_ssd\MobileNetSSD_deploy.caffemodel  -i videos/example_03.mp4 -o output/output_03.avi
+to run: python people_counter.py -p mobilenet_ssd\MobileNetSSD_deploy.prototxt -m mobilenet_ssd\MobileNetSSD_deploy.caffemodel  -i videos/example_03.mp4 -o output/output_03.avi

 ## Folders
 mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files)